pmcke/RMS-Utils/README.md

 # Makekml.py

 - After running "wmpl\Formats\ECSV.py" or "wmpl\Trajectory\CorrelateRMS.py" a file is generated with a name ending in report.txt.
-Use the full path of this file as an arguement and it will generate a KML in the same folder as report.txt with a track of the meteor in 3D.
+Use the full path of this file as an argument and it will generate a KML in the same folder as report.txt with a track of the meteor in 3D.
 - You need to install the simplekml library before using this "pip install simplekml
 - This version will read the coordinates correctly, despite minor differences in the format of the report file.

 # extr_bz2.py

 - When you get a whole lot of bz2 files to extract, this can do it all in one go.
-Use the path to the folder where the files are as an arguement
+Use the path to the folder where the files are as an argument

 # extr_captured_stack.py

 - Extracts only files ending in the name captured_stack.jpg from a list of .bz2 files.
-Use the path to the folder where the files are as an arguement
+Use the path to the folder where the files are as an argument
 - This is useful for quickly assessing the bz2 files produced by the event monitor.
 Before starting, extract the captured_stack.jpg image to see what is there

 # extr_FTPd.py

 - Extracts files with the pattern _FTPdetectinfo_.* and *platepars_all*.* from bz2 files in the path
-- Places the resulting files in a folder named after the first 6 characteers of the archive name.
+- Places the resulting files in a folder named after the first 6 characters of the archive name.
 - 99% of this is written by ChatGPT